josephryan/RyanLab/SandBox/README.md

 ## 3 WORK COMPLETED SO FAR WITH DATES

-October 5 2017- we have completed steps 2.1-2.6 prior to release of phylotocol version 1.0
+October 5 2017- we have completed steps [insert] prior to release of phylotocol version 1.0